jennIguess/web-module-challenge-scope-and-closure/README.md

 a.
 Where is closure used in this code?
 How can you tell?

+personalDice is declared in the global scope and allows us to call the nested function that generates the random number outside of the scope of that function.

 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?

+newRoll is what changes, the number he rolled can change, but "Dan rolled a" is always the same.

 c.
 What is the lexical scope of `newRoll`?

+it has access to the variables from it's parent element, the fucntion personalDice, as well as the variables it declares within itself.

 ### Task 3 - Stretch Goals